ChrisCreevey/machete/README.md

 ## Overview
-Machete takes as input a nexus formatted aligned DNA or Amino Acid sequences and uses PAUP to automatically calculate maximum likelihood trees (and/or carry out boostrap analyses) while optimising the models.
+Machete takes as input a nexus formatted aligned DNA or Amino Acid sequences and uses PAUP* to automatically calculate maximum likelihood trees (and/or carry out boostrap analyses) while optimising the models.
 It has been desinged to allow calculation of the likelihood decay supports for each internal branch of the resulting tree.

-Machete controls and interacts with Paup using a pipe, and not using a predefined script.
+Machete controls and interacts with PAUP* using a pipe, and not using a predefined script.
 This allows dataset-specific optimisations to be carried out (as a user would).